mgfos207/Springboard/Module 28/README.md

-# Airbnb Booking Monthly Availability
+# Vacation Monthly Booking Capacity Predictor

-This project delves into Austin's airbnb listings using airdna to predict a listings ability to meet 50% montly booking rates.
+This project delves into Austin's short-term listings using airdna to predict a listings ability to meet 50% montly booking rates.
 This project will detail the wrangling, eda, preprocessing, training and model metrics performed on the dataset to achieve our objective.
 Further enhancements can be made to this model to improve upon model accuracy, and details can be found at the 'Reccomendation' section of the 'modeling' Jupyter notebook.

 Project Organization